mivertowski/ILGPU/README.md

 ## 🎯 **Roadmap Goals**

-Transform ILGPU into the **premier compute acceleration framework for .NET**:
+Transform ILGPU-AOT into a **premier compute acceleration framework for .NET**:

 1. **Universal Hardware Support**: Single API for all compute hardware
 2. **Intelligent Optimization**: Automatic selection of optimal execution paths